pedro-severo/future-eats/README.md

 ### Connecting the API

-The backend project is not deployed yet, so, to run and test the api connection on frunt, is necessary to run the backend also.
+The backend project is not deployed yet, so, to run and test the api connection on front, is necessary to run the backend also.
 Here is the link:

 [Future Eats Service](https://github.com/pedro-severo/future-eats-service)

-Sorry by the (no) Readme, but to run the future-eats-service is just to run `npm (or yarn) install` + `npm run (or yarn) start`
+Sorry by the (no) Readme, the work is in progress there, but to run the future-eats-service is just to run `npm (or yarn) install` + `npm run (or yarn) start`

 <br>